 The most significant question remained.

 The respective staffs of Sweeney, Murphy and Speaker Craig Coughlin in the aftermath of the grueling budget process spoke of the experience forging closer, budget foxhole bonds.
-Yet, would Murphy – now bruised by the backchannel wars that ultimately forced him to cave on the millionaire’s tax as he envisioned it – pick up the phone and work in the same pragmatic, self-interested way Christie had, however distasteful and contrary to the vision he had of himself as a product above that rank dislocation of the people’s business, so hurtful and harmful to Codey, otherwise known as boss politics – or, invigorated by his own demonstration of guts in resisting for days on end, the supposed Norcross imperative, dig in with his commitment to operating without interference, and reconfigure his team and
+Yet, would Murphy – now bruised by the backchannel wars that ultimately forced him to cave on the millionaire’s tax as he envisioned it – pick up the phone and work in the same pragmatic, self-interested way Christie had, however distasteful and contrary to the vision he had of himself as a product above that rank dislocation of the people’s business, so hurtful and harmful to Codey, otherwise known as boss politics?
+Or, invigorated by his own demonstration of guts in resisting for days on end the supposed Norcross imperative, would he dig in with his commitment to operating without interference, and reconfigure his team and

-how it plays on the field, maybe – with the help of progressive groups that stood with him – the CWA, POP and the ATU – even play in some primaries come 2019 to put an indelible imprint on budding lawmakers seeking a new boss, even it meant eating the canvas again in a grubby, unforgiving gym far from the national-sized lights that Murphy – just like Christie before him – apparently craved?
+how it plays on the field, maybe – with the help of progressive groups that stood with him – the CWA, POP and the ATU and urban leaders like the ever independent Newark Mayor Ras Baraka – even play in some primaries come 2019 to put an indelible imprint on budding lawmakers seeking a new boss, even if it meant eating the canvas again in a grubby, unforgiving gym far from the national-sized lights that Murphy – just like Christie before him – apparently craved?

 Mid-term elections would offer another battlefront, one that contained more obvious national-level implications, where – for the likes of Assemblyman Jay Webber (R-26), who rose in opposition to the Democrats’ proffered priorities, and others – the budget season, and everything it revealed about the Dems and their leadership, would boomerang, the Christie-era-routed GOP hoped with a vengeance.